microsoft/industry/foundations/powerPlatform/readme.md

 ### Design considerations

+* Licensing is the first control-gate to allowing access to Power Platform components.
+* Power Platform provides different licensing constructs, as well as capacity add-ons and requires some planning in advance
+* D365 Trials are one-in-a-lifetime per Azure AD tenant
+* Pay As You Go (PAYG) is a low-risk entry to Premium functionality in Power Platform
 ### Design recommendations

+* Avoid creating multiple Azure AD tenants
+* Dev/test/prod environments can be isolated and controlled natively in the Power Platform, without needing separation at the identity control plane (AD tenant)
+* Use the pay-as-you-go plan for apps that need to be shared with a large user base with infrequent and/or unpredictable use
+* Use an Azure Subscription for Power Apps to reduce license procurement overhead and consolidate with other service purchases
 ## Identity and access management

 Identity and access to the Power Platform, the environments, the applications, components, and solutions within the environments must be carefully thought through in parallel with assigned licenses.